-We tested between these accounts by having participants in each experiment silently read or provide JOLs for three types of cue-target word pairs prior to completing a memory test: Related pairs presented in the forward direction, mediated paired-associates in which the cue and target were not directly related via free-association norms but were instead linked through a non-presented mediator, and unrelated pairs which were not directly related or indirectly linked through a mediator.
-Importantly, each experiment manipulated the direction of mediated paired-associates (e.g., forward or backward) or distance of the mediation (single or double), providing four separate tests of the relational encoding account’s central claim that JOL reactivity on cue-target word pairs simply requires the presence of a pre-existing relation between the cue and target, regardless of whether particpants can directly perceive this relationship at encoding.
+We tested these accounts by having participants in each experiment silently read or provide JOLs for three types of cue-target word pairs prior to completing a memory test: Related pairs presented in the forward direction, mediated pairs in which the cue and target were not directly related via free-association norms but were instead linked through a non-presented mediator, and unrelated pairs which were not directly related or indirectly linked through mediators.
+Importantly, each experiment manipulated the direction of mediated pairs (e.g., forward or backward) and distance of the mediation (single or double), providing four separate tests of the relational encoding account’s central claim that JOL reactivity on cue-target word pairs simply requires the presence of a pre-existing relation between the cue and target, regardless of whether particpants can directly perceive this relationship at encoding.

-Starting with Experiment 1A, we found that JOLs improved memory for both forward and mediated paired-associates but were non-reactive on unrelated pairs.
+Starting with Experiment 1A, we found that JOLs improved memory for both forward and mediated pairs but were non-reactive on unrelated pairs.
 Thus, all related pair types showed a memory advantage, regardless of whether they were directly related or indirectly related via non-presented mediators, directly replicating previous findings from Maxwell and Huff (2024).
-Experiment 1B then replicated these positive reactivity on forward paired-associates and demonstrated that positive reactivity also extended to backward mediated paired-associates in which the order of the cue and target were flipped.
-Next, Experiment 2A showed that positive reactivity patterns also extended to double-mediated paired-associates (i.e., the cue and target were sequentially mediated through two concepts), and Experiment 2B showed that this pattern held for backward double-mediated paired-associates.
-Taken together, our findings from this set of experiments provide further evidence that JOL reactivity on cue-target word pairs reflects a relational process, as whether JOLs improved memory for cue-target pairs was contingent upon pairs containing a pre-existing relation, regardless of whether the cue and target were directly or indirectly related.
+Experiment 1B then replicated positive reactivity on forward pairs and demonstrated that positive reactivity also extended to backward mediated pairs in which the order of the cue and target were reversed.
+Next, Experiment 2A showed that positive reactivity patterns also extended to double-mediated pairs (i.e., the cue and target were sequentially mediated through two concepts), and Experiment 2B showed that this pattern held for backward double-mediated pairs.
+Taken together, our findings from these experiments provide further evidence that JOL reactivity on cue-target word pairs reflects a relational process, as whether JOLs improved memory for cue-target pairs was contingent upon pairs containing a pre-existing relation, regardless of whether the cue and target were directly or indirectly related.

 Overall, our finding that JOLs improved memory for all mediated pair types is consistent with previous research investigating the specific mechanisms underlying JOL reactivity on related cue-target pairs.
-Recently, Maxwell and Huff (2024, Experiment 1) demonstrated that making JOLs improved cued-recall of forward and mediated paired-associates.
-Because the cue-strengthening account posits that JOL reactivity is based on the strengthening of intrinsic relatedness cues, this account cannot fully explain reactivity on mediated paired-associates, given their lack of both a posteriori relatedness (i.e., perceptible relatedness cues).
-To explain why JOLs improved memory for mediated paired-associates, the authors proposed that the act of making JOLs at encoding specifically encourages participants to process cue-target relations (i.e., relational encoding) and that reactivity on mediated paired-associates likely reflected JOLs strengthening pre-existing cue-target relations, rather than primarily strengthening discernable relatedness cues as per Soderstrom et al.’s (2015) cue-strengthening account.
-Thus, even though mediated paired-associates lack obvious relatedness cues, they still show a memory improvement compared to unrelated word pairs.
+Recently, Maxwell and Huff (2024, Experiment 1) demonstrated that JOLs improved cued-recall of forward and mediated pairs.
+Because the cue-strengthening account posits that JOL reactivity is based on the strengthening of intrinsic relatedness cues, this account cannot fully explain reactivity on mediated pairs, given their lack of a priori relatedness (i.e., perceptible relatedness cues).
+To explain why JOLs improved memory for mediated pairs, the authors proposed that the act of making JOLs at encoding specifically encourages participants to process cue-target relations (i.e., relational encoding) and that reactivity on mediated pairs likely reflected JOLs strengthening pre-existing cue-target relations, rather than primarily strengthening discernable relatedness cues as per Soderstrom et al.’s (2015) cue-strengthening account.
+Thus, even though mediated pairs lack obvious relatedness cues, they still show a memory improvement versus unrelated pairs.